-Getting a Full Motorbike licence couldn’t be any easier with Advantage Wimbledon.
+Getting a Full Motorbike licence or scooter licence couldn’t be any easier with Advantage Wimbledon.
 If you’re looking to get a full motorbike training licence you must have a valid CBT and Theory test certificate.
 With these in hand you can then pass the Module one bike test first and then the Module two bike test (we’ll organise the bike tests for you), once both tests have been passed then you’ll have a full motorbike licence and can carry passengers and get rid of those “L” plates.
 Call us on 020 8543 5722 Now, we’re here to help!
 Once we’ve had a chat about your experience level we can advise you on how many days of training you will need, cost and organise the course and tests for you.

 What are the full motorbike licence categories and how old do I need to be?

 At 17 years old you can take the category A1 test.
 This means taking your full motorcycle licence on a 125cc bike.
 Once passed you will have a full licence for bikes no bigger than 125cc.

 A2 full motorbike licence

 At 19 years old you can take the A2 bike test.
 This means taking your test on a bike of over 400cc and once passed you will be restricted to a motorcycle or scooter with a maximum power output of 47bhp.
 When you have had this motorbike licence for 2 years or reach age 24 (which ever comes first) you can then test again on the “A” category and get an unrestricted licence.